Empiree/DeftSharp.Windows.Input/README.md

 # Documentation

 You can read the complete documentation in the file [DOCUMENTATION](https://github.com/Empiree/DeftSharp.Windows.Input/blob/main/DOCUMENTATION.md).

+> [!NOTE]
-It is in the process of being written.
-If you would like to help, please read the issues.
+> Documentation is in the process of being written.
+If you would like to help, please check out the issues.

 # Examples